sak6lab/MyLittleMonster/README.md

 # MyLittleMonster
-An app that lets you take care of your own virtual monster.
+An ios app that lets you take care of your own virtual monster.